codefresh-io/docs.codefresh.io/_docs/incubation/arm-support.md

 ~~To run ARM pipelines in Codefresh, [open a free account]({{site.baseurl}}/docs/getting-started/create-a-codefresh-account/) and then [contact sales](https://codefresh.io/contact-us/) in order to enable ARM support.~~

->Due to unforeseen circumstances, we are currently unable to support ARM builds.
+>Due to unforeseen circumstances, we are currently unable to support ARM builds on our SaaS infrastructure.
 We apologize for the inconvenience.

 Once approved, you will get access to a new runtime environment installed on an ARM cluster.
 This means that you will be able to run both ARM and Linux/x86 builds from the same Codefresh account by choosing the appropriate [pipeline settings]({{site.baseurl}}/docs/configure-ci-cd-pipeline/pipelines/#pipeline-settings).